 1. Click Wireless > Access Point > SSID Profiles.
-The SSID Profile List page will appear.

-To edit an existing SSID, right-click it and select Edit.
+2. To edit an existing SSID, right-click it and select Edit.
 To create a new SSID Profile, click the Add New SSID Profile button.

 Note: SSID ID 1 is always enabled.
 If you do not want to have the first SSID enabled, you must create a new SSID to be able to swap another SSID in the first slot.